CAWL-ecommerce/cawl-plugin-magento-core/README.md

 - **Basket is kept when clicking on “back”:** what is more frustrating that losing your basket when you click on “back” in your browser?
 Our plugin offers a native solution for this problematic!
-- **Dynamic feedback:** our plugin will listen to feedback from Worldline to update the transaction status, while actively questioning the payment system to make sure no discrepancy occurs on your platform.
+- **Dynamic feedback:** our plugin will listen to feedback from Cawl to update the transaction status, while actively questioning the payment system to make sure no discrepancy occurs on your platform.
 - **Submit basket details to the payment page:** on top of providing a best-in-class customer experience, this will also enable some specific payment methods like Klarna on your checkout page.
-The order data from the cart will be displayed on the Worldline Payment Page for enhanced buyer experience.
+The order data from the cart will be displayed on the Cawl Payment Page for enhanced buyer experience.
 - **Integrate directly with our PWA extension:** we have also made available a Magento PWA extension that will help you build your storefront as easily as possible and introduce you to headless commerce.

 **Follow up your transactions**